-FINAL PROVISIONS.
+FINAL PROVISIONS

-- 1. The present Convention, drawn up in Estonian and Czechoslovak, both texts being equally authentic, shall be ratified, and the instruments of ratification shall be exchanged as soon as possible at Tallinn. - 2.
-It shall come into force one month after the exchange of ratifications and shall remain in force until six months after one of the Contracting Parties has notified the other of its intention to terminate the Convention.
+- r.
+The present Convention, drawn up in Czechoslovak and Latvian, both texts being equally authentic, shall be ratified, and the instruments of ratification shall be exchanged at Prague as soon as possible. - 2.
+It shall come into force one month after the exchange of ratifications, and shall remain in force until six months after one of the Contracting Parties has notified the other of its intention to terminate the Convention.